In-State/Out-of-State Tuition Policy

 - is a recipient of the Marine Gunnery Sergeant John David Fry Scholarship and is using it as a GI Bill benefit.

-Please contact OU Veteran Student Services for specific questions concerning the Veterans' Access, Choice, and Accountability Act of 2014.
+Please contact OU Veteran Student Services for more information.

 You may obtain a copy of your DD214 through eBenefits.